-Companies are exempted from the registration and prospectus requirements when the newly issued stock options are non-transferable and are granted solely to employees, executives or statutory auditors of: the issuing company, the issuing company's direct wholly owned subsidiary (first-tier subsidiary) or the wholly owned subsidiary of the first-tier subsidiary (second-tier subsidiary).
+Companies are exempted from the registration and prospectus requirements when the newly issued stock options are non-transferable and are granted solely to employees, executives or statutory auditors of:

+- the issuing company; - the issuing company's direct wholly owned subsidiary (first-tier subsidiary); or - the wholly owned subsidiary of the first-tier subsidiary (second-tier subsidiary).

-As long as all of the offerees in a particular offering are limited to employees, executives, or statutory auditors of the issuing company Nishimura & Asahi JAPAN
+As long as all of the offerees in a particular offering are limited to employees, executives, or statutory auditors of the issuing company or its first or second-tier subsidiaries, there are no other criteria for qualifying for the exemption (such as the number of offerees and stock options' value).